 Autumn is our time to shine!
-People travel far and wide to experience Fall in New England and I am fortunate enough to live right in the middle of it all.
+Many people travel to New England this time of year to experience everything that Fall has to offer.
 I have gotten a ton of questions from out of state friends and followers about what to add to their “must see list” in order to fully embrace and enjoy all that is Autumn in Connecticut.
-Here is my first hand guide to doing Fall the right way here in the Nutmeg State.
+Here is my insider guide to Autumn in Connecticut.

-- Haunted Spots – There are a lot of allegedly haunted spots in CT and everyone really plays it up in October.
+There are a lot of allegedly haunted spots in Connecticut and everyone really plays it up in October.
 The best haunted experience is The Haunted Graveyard at Lake Compounce in Bristol.
-It’s not a real haunted spot, but you’ll get a good scare and feel like you’re a kid again.
-They sell dual tickets so you can check out the rides at the amusement park after too!
+It’s not a real haunted spot, but you’ll definitely get a good scare!
+They sell dual tickets so you can check out the rides at the amusement park after too.

 Planning a long weekend in New England this fall?
 Comment below if you would like more local suggestions!